GoogleChrome/web-vitals/README.md

    */
   longAnimationFrameEntries: PerformanceLongAnimationFrameTiming[];
   /**
-   * The slowest Long Animation Frame script that intersects the INP
+   * The longest Long Animation Frame script that intersects the INP
    * interaction.
    */
   longestScript?: longestScriptSummary;